 But that only works because they’re already established (it’s still a waste no matter how big you are).
 When you’re just starting to build your brand, you need to be clear about what you’re offering.

 Next, you’ll see awesome LinkedIn banners that show you how it’s done.

 Best LinkedIn Banner Examples

 1. Sam Szuchan

 This is my banner.
-Besides its charming design, notice what it’s featuring:
+Besides its striking design, notice what it’s featuring:

 - The companies I’ve worked with as social proof (GoSkills, Spreaker, etc.)